Midnight Run arrives on Blu-ray

-The classic 1988 road movie, Midnight Run, makes its much awaited arrival on Blu-ray for the very first time.
-Never missing out on the chance to revisit an all-time favourite, this new release comes with a range of brand new extras including newly filmed interviews with the cast and crew, giving fresh perspective on the making of a much-overlooked modern classic.
+The classic 1988 road comedy, Midnight Run, makes its welcome Blu-ray debut.
+Never missing out on the chance to revisit an old-time favourite, this new release comes with a range of brand new extras including newly filmed interviews with the cast and crew, giving fresh perspective on the making of a much-overlooked modern classic.

 For fans of this buddy comedy/road movie gem, this version presents the best opportunity to catch it in all its glory.
 For anyone who never saw the film, it remains one of the sharpest, funniest and best written buddy comedies of its era and a highly underrated pairing for leads Robert De Niro and Charles Grodin, backed by a great cast including Yaphet Kotto, John Ashton, Joe Pantoliano, Dennis Farina and more.

-Revisiting the film on Blu-ray, its a reminder of how all those crucial ingredients and the chemistry was simply there and came together so well, in no small part thanks to producer/director Martin Brest (Beverly Hills Cop, Scent of a Woman) and the razor sharp script of George Gallo (Wiseguys, Bad Boys).
+Revisiting the film on Blu-ray, its a reminder of how all those crucial ingredients, and the actors’ chemistry was so potent and came together so well, in no small part thanks to producer/director Martin Brest (Beverly Hills Cop, Scent of a Woman) and the razor sharp script of George Gallo (Wiseguys, Bad Boys).

-From firing up the menu, alone, the timeless theme music from composer Danny Elfman brings back memories watching the movie countless times during my formative years – spanning VHS, DVD and now Blu-ray.
-Any staple of the collection through all these formats surely gets the seal of approval!
-As such a big release of its day (going head-to-head with Die Hard during opening weekend) the original even spawned TV movie sequels and a long in-development remake.
-However, everyone will agree that the 1988 version remains a real gem that could never be bettered.
+From firing up the menu, alone, the memorable theme music from composer Danny Elfman brings back memories watching the movie countless times during my formative years, spanning VHS, DVD and now Blu-ray.
+Any staple of the collection through all these formats surely gets the seal of approval.
+As such a big release of its day (going head-to-head with Die Hard during opening weekend), this original film even spawned TV movie sequels and a long in-development remake.
+However, everyone will agree that the 1988 version remains a gem that could never be bettered.

 In the story, bounty hunter Jack Walsh (De Niro) has a new assignment, one that could set him up for retirement.
 He's just got to get bail-jumping accountant Jonathan "The Duke" Mardukas (Grodin) back to LA by Friday midnight, but he's not the only one on his trail.
 The Duke's embezzled $15 million from the mob who want him dead, while the FBI want him to testify and, five minutes in his company, Jack just wants him to shut up!
 Evading cops, federal agents and gangsters, the pair must get safely to LA as the unlikeliest of travel companions.